mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 giving the ship a superior reputation and enhancing its ability to find passengers in the future.
-For stewards who spend Cr1000 or more per high passenger, give the ship’s purser DM+1 when seeking passengers as described in the Traveller Core Rulebook.
+For stewards who spend Cr1000 or more per high passenger, give the ship's purser DM+1 when seeking passengers as described in the Traveller Core Rulebook.
 Also consider that stewards who go to such great lengths often collect generous tips from their high and middle passengers.

-Crew Roles

-# C REATING DECK PLANS
+# CREATING DECK PLANS

 Traveller has a long and proud history of not only bringing ships of every shape and description into